evernym/verity-sdk/docs/Getting-Started/Interactions.md

    When setting up for the first time, the example application will require these inputs from the user:

-   * The URL for the customer integration code that it will be connecting to
+   * The URL for the Verity server instance that it will be connecting to

    * The `Ngrok` URL for the webhook that you started earlier